RedHate/Unbricking-inMusic-Products/README.md

 # Unbricking
-information on how to unbrick inMusic brand products.
+Information on how to unbrick inMusic brand products.

 This tutorial requires linux, fastboot (yes the android utility), device-tree-compiler and thekikgen's mpcimg script.